-The United Kingdom has seen similar trends to many other developed countries in the scrutiny and the regulation of remuneration in the financial services sector.
-These have been heavily shaped by EU legislation.
+In common with many other developed countries, the remuneration of staff who work in the UK financial services sector has been subject to an increasing degree of scrutiny and regulation in recent years.
+This has been heavily shaped by EU legislation.
 Generally, the strictest and most well-developed regulations have been applied first to systemically important banks, with similar provisions gradually extended to the wider financial services sector.
 From 2013 onwards, there has been a significant increase in the number of different remuneration codes applied by the FCA and PRA to different types of financial services firms, reflecting the implementation of various EU regimes and the separation of responsibility between the two regulators.
 The current set of codes is shown below: